-370. Legal Environment of Business.
+370. Business Law.
 4 semester hours.

 First course in law that introduces legal thought, legal analysis and court systems.
 Emphasizes preventative law, i.e., avoidance of legal conflict, and develops a liability approach with a focus on criminal, tort and contract law.
 The case method approach is used to develop and apply legal principles.
 Prerequisite: Junior standing.
 Writing intensive.
 Every year.